Our mission: to protect new plant varieties in Europe.

 The protection of plant varieties is a specific form of industrial property law applied in various countries throughout the world.
-The objective is to encourage and to promote the creation of new varieties and to improve the quality of products for the benefit of consumers.
+The objective is to encourage and to promote the creation of new plant varieties and to improve the quality of products for the benefit of consumers.

 In operation since 1995, the Community Plant Variety Office (CPVO) is a European Union agency responsible for implementing a system for the protection of plant varieties.